ankushsolao/word-addin-using-react-fabric/README.md

 Get web application running
-Open command prompt and navigate to project directory Run 'npm install' in root directory
+Open command prompt and navigate to project directory 1.Run 'npm install' in root directory
 Run 'npm start' to run the node web server
 Deploy add-in manifest
 The simplest way to deploy and test your add-in is to copy the files to a network share.